codycjy/TranscribeIt/README.md

 - [ ] Use github actions to push to dockerhub
 - [ ] Utilize llm to summarize the transcriptions
 - [ ] Better docker compose setup
+- [ ] Develop a browser extension to easy add videos to the app
+- [ ] Add local video support

 Welcome to contribute to this project.